skip to main content

 How to watch the Vuelta a España for free

-With La Vuelta primarily streaming on Peacock, there is no free way to watch every stage of the men’s and women’s races.
+With La Vuelta primarily streaming on Peacock, there’s no free way to watch every stage of the men’s and women’s races.
 Peacock has no free trial, but you can catch CNBC’s limited coverage through other streaming trials.

-Fubo and DIRECTV STREAM carry CNBC and offer free trials.
+DIRECTV and YouTube TV carry CNBC and offer free trials.
 While the trial periods won’t cover the entire 21-day men’s race, you can sign up for one to catch the first two stages on CNBC and the other for the final two stages.
 It’s better than nothing.

 How to watch the Vuelta a España FAQ